Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Authorization for Drones to Analyze, Treat, and Apply Fertilizers and Pesticides to Crops
+An Act Authorizing the Use of Drones to Analyze, Treat and Apply Fertilizers and Pesticides to Crops

 Last action: February 2, 2026